parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 * Return a common sentinel for undefined operations.
 * Avoid unnecessary computation.

+## Power
+Integer powers are implemented as repeated multiplication of the base by itself.

+Base 2 power is repeated multiplication by 2, so the left shift operator (`<<`) may be used as a performance optimization.
+While the compiler may optimize for multiplication by 2 at run time, compiling for it explicitly precludes at least one condition and branch in the object code.

+All integer power parameters are defined with the exception of `power(0, 0)`.
+Apart from an overflow, 0 is the valid result only for any power of 0.
+So 0 is used as the invalid parameter sentinel for consistency with the logarithm functions.
+As with all native operators, overflow guards are left to the caller.
+The implementation may not *cause* an overflow that is not inherent in the parameterization.

+The value type is the result type as the value is multiplied by itself.

 ## Log
 Integer logarithms are implemented as repeated division of the value by the base (i.e. until a quotient of zero).
 Native C++ division is truncated.
 However logarithms allow only positive value and base.
 Truncation of a positive quotient is floored, so only floored and ceilinged functions are required to support the [three common rounding methods](Integer-Division-Unraveled).